Labour Law

 - Systematically and repeatedly,

-- In way that will harm employee's personality, professional reputation, health
+- In a manner that harms the employee's personality, professional reputation, or health.

 Types of Mobbing